sophiec03/p03.1/README.md

 ```

 range(5) produces the numbers 0 to 4 (more on this later).
 The for loop goes through each
-of these numbers and runs the indented code with n set to that number; in this case, just
+of these numbers and runs the indented code with `i` set to that number; in this case, just
 printing it.